jamietam/web-interface-shg-policy/README.md

 - `shg-policy-module v0.1.2`

 ## Setup
 The code in this repository is currently set up to run policy scenarios in parallel across 20 cores, with error and log files for each.
-Run-time varies depending on the number of individuals simulated per birth cohort (~1 min to simulate 200,000 individuals from a single birth cohort).
+Total run-time varies depending on the number of individuals generated per birth cohort (~1 min to simulate 200,000 individuals from a single birth cohort).
 There are 300 birth cohorts simulated per scenario, except for MLA which simulates 380 birth cohorts.
-When spread across 20 cores, this drastically reduces the total amount of time needed to generate a full set of results.
+When spread across 20 cores, this dramatically reduces the total amount of time needed to generate a full set of results.
 Because of the large number of files generated that need to be organized, the directory structure on your machine must be set up accordingly.

-- Create directories one level above the web-interface-shg-policy repository to store each set of results:
+- Create directories one level above this repository to store each set of results:
   - `airlaws_results`, `taxes_results`, `tcexp_results`, `mla_results` to store each policy's results
-  - `source_data` for state-level data
+  - `source_data` for state-level and US data
   - `shg-policy-module-parallel` as a copy of `shg-policy-module v0.1.2`.
 To run the model across 20 cores, create 20 copies of shg-policy-module-parallel directory with `python wrapper.py`.

-- Make necessary changes to the file paths referenced in the python and R scripts:
+- Make necessary changes to the file paths referenced in these python and R scripts:
-  - airlaws: `scenarios_airlaws.py` and `tcptool_airlaws_data.py`
-  - taxes: `scenarios_taxes.py` and `tcptool_taxes_data.py`
-  - tcexp: `scenarios_tcexp.py` and `tcptool_tcexp_data.py`
-  - mla: `scenarios_mla.py` and `tcptool_mla_data.py`
+  - `scenarios_airlaws.py`, `scenarios_taxes.py`, `scenarios_tcexp.py`, `scenarios_mla.py`, `tcptool_airlaws_data.py`,`tcptool_taxes_data.py`, `tcptool_tcexp_data.py`,  `tcptool_mla_data.py`, and `check_files_for_errors.R`

 ## Overview
 <strong>1) Choose one tobacco control policy to simulate results for</strong>